matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: Durability guarantees that once a transaction is complete, its final state will persist and remain inside the database.
 Since this rating record is missing, Durability is the property that was violated by this specific database technology.

-228) statements regarding SQL and NoSQL databases?
+228) Statements regarding SQL and NoSQL databases?
 Answer: NoSQL databases typically use the same data structures as most programming languages, while SQL databases do not.
 SQL databases are optimized for efficient storage.
 NoSQL databases are optimized for efficient queries.
 NoSQL databases are easier to scale horizontally than SQL.

 229) Which database operations are typically more limited in NoSQL databases than in SQL databases?
-Answer: ACID Transactions.
-Join operations.
+Answer: ACID Transactions and Join operations.

 230) Example of use cases for a graph database?
 Answer: Storing the data about businesses, their locations within zip codes, cities, and countries, and what customers